Package epispot

 Related Work

 There are many related projects to epispot, although we believe that epispot has greater extensibility than many of these other projects.
-Additionally, epispot is quite portable (graphs can be used as web components/displayed as images/etc.).
+Additionally, epispot is quite portable (graphs can be used as web components, displayed as images, etc.).
 However, below we would like to acknowledge a few projects that may be better suited to certain use cases:

 Authors

 Please see our CODEOWNERS file for authors.
 Because epispot is an open-source project, different pieces of our code have different authors.
-However, if citing epispot or using it in another project, you can put @quantum9innovation as the lead author.
+However, if citing epispot or using it in another project, you can cite @quantum9innovation as the lead author.

 Acknowledgements